Financing the Transition to a Net-Zero Future

 The Financing the Transition to a Net-Zero Future (FTT) initiative, a collaboration between the World Economic Forum and knowledge partner Oliver Wyman, was launched in June 2020 to accelerate the mobilization of capital towards these breakthrough technologies.
 The initiative has engaged a multistakeholder community of financiers, industry stakeholders, philanthropists and public institutions to analyze specific technologies in the key hard-to-abate sectors, develop mechanisms for different stakeholders to co-design solutions, and identify policy interventions necessary to mobilize private capital.
 Collaborating with the Mission Possible Partnership industry verticals, the initiative has developed financing blueprints for the Aviation, Steel and Shipping sectors based on analysis of specific breakthrough technologies; these blueprints are the subject of the initiative's most recent insight report, "Financing the Transition to a Net-Zero Future."

 Partners of the Forum can engage through the initiative's monthly Working Groups, bi-monthly Steering Committees, and other convenings.
-The initiative will also leverage global events such as COP26, the World Economic Forum Annual Meeting and other fora to share key learnings and takeaways.
+The initiative will also leverage global events such as the World Economic Forum Annual Meeting, the Sustainable Development Impact Summit and other fora to share key learnings and takeaways.

 For more information, please contact Derek Baraldi (Derek.Baraldi@weforum.org).